ngxs/store/docs/plugins/hmr.md

 Hot Module Replacement (HMR) is a Webpack feature to update code in a running app without rebuilding it.
 This results in faster updates and less full page-reloads.
 In order to get HMR working with Angular CLI we first need to add a new environment and enable it.

+> As of Angular v10, HMR is no longer supported and will be deprecated

 ### Add environment for HMR

 In this step we will configure the Angular CLI environments and define in which environment we enable HMR.